 Choose Your Tailor Made African Wildlife Safari Tours

-The combinations for an African Wildlife Safari are endless, and we are the first to acknowledge that choosing your safari is not easy.
+The combinations for an tailor made African safari tour are endless, and we are the first to acknowledge that choosing your safari is not easy.
 Africa’s wildlife is under threat from men.
 The growing population, combined with a lack of education of the local people has led to wide scale encroachment onto the natural habitat of animals.
 The time to visit Africa is now, while it still maintains its majesty and wilderness.

-> First African Safari, Open Plains Of East Africa
+> First Tailor Made African Safari Tour, Open Plains Of East Africa

 - Kenya and Tanzania are classic Safari country.
 You will see the big 5, have access to over a thousand species of birds, and the beaches of Zanzibar and Kenya.